• Recipes

 Is matcha and chocolate a good combination?

+Why are my matcha cookies not green?
 Your green tea chocolate chip cookies should turn out a warm green color, but if they're too brown you may have added too much brown sugar, or baked them a bit too long.

 How much matcha do I use for baking?